Documents Needed to File an OJCC Case:

 Take the Next Step with Confidence

-Being injured on the job is stressful enough.
-Filing your claim shouldn’t add more confusion.
-By gathering the right documents, preparing them carefully, and following OJCC instructions closely, you can file with confidence and improve your chances of a smooth approval process.
+Being injured on the job is painful and often stressful.
+Filing a Petition for Benefits shouldn’t add more confusion or stress to an injured worker.
+By knowing the legal requirements and attaching the necessary documents, you can file a PFB claim with confidence and improve your chances of a smooth approval process.
 Start today by reviewing your checklist and collecting what you need.
-If questions come up, don’t hesitate to reach out to a qualified advocate or attorney.
+If questions come up, don’t hesitate to reach out to a qualified workers’ comp attorney.
 Taking action early and staying organized can help you receive the benefits you deserve.